stelzinga/MF/Management_Framework-Appendix.md

 - Environment
 - Clients
 - Services
-- Activities
+- Run
-- Group
+- Change
 - Staff
 - Assets
 - Suppliers
 - Liabilities
 - Equity
-- Goals
-- Objectives
 - Management

 ### Executive Summary
 The Executive Summary explains below sections in a single paragraph of 5-20 lines.
 This helps in three ways:
 1. It gives the reader a quick overview of the Venture, and thus prepares for what is to follow in more detail.
 2. It forces the writer of the OM to be able to explain in a few lines what a Venture does, and
 3. It can be used for documents that require such a short description of the Venture.

 ### Definitions
 This contains definitions of words and acronyms relevant to the OM.
 This is optional.

 ### Revenue
 This explains the *sources* of Revenue.
 It should give the details of the last 2-3 years.
 Revenue is linked to the Services, see below, but this section should avoid going into detail of those.
 Revenue can be expressed in different KPIs: Full Year Revenue, YTD Revenue, last year's Revenue YTD, Revenue broken down by Service type etc.

 ### Cost
-This explains the *sources* of Cost.
+This explains the *sources* of Cost i.e. of the Resouces (Staff, Assets, Suppliers).
 It should give the details of the last 2-3 years.
 Cost is linked to the Services, see below, but this section avoids going into detail of those.
 Costs can be expressed in different KPIs: Full Year Costs, YTD cost, last year's Cost, YTD, Cost broken down by Service type etc.

 ### Risk
 This explains the *sources* of Risk.
-Unlike Revenue and Risk, the details provided are likely to be more diverse, depending on the sources and types of Risk.
-Risk is linked to Resources (Assets, Staff, Suppliers) used within the Venture and the manner in which the Venture's Objectives are performed (details of the latter are in the section below).
+Unlike Revenue and Cost, the details provided are likely to be more diverse, depending on the sources and types of Risk.
+Risk is linked to Resources used and the manner in which the Run and Change  are performed.
 The data to provide can be expressed as losses incurred, insurances taken out to cover risk, etc. Depending on the Venture, it is here, or under Services that Risk related to Services should be discussed.
 If relevant, the manner in which Risk is mitigated can be discussed here as well.

 ### Environment
 This explains the environment in which the Venture operates.
 Various aspects can be considered, depending on the exposure of the Venture to the Environment and whether a Legal Entity or a Business is covered.
 Examples include Corporate Structure (Investors/Holding Company), Capital Structure, Competitors, Regulators, Tax, Corporate Governance, ..